·

 Street crime is rare.
 It is safe to take taxis at night and you should be fine walking around in most areas during the day.
 The biggest danger is crossing the street – many motorists ignore pedestrian crossings and tend to drive rather recklessly.

-In fact, you are more likely to get in trouble for kissing or holding hands with your significant other.
+You are more likely to get in trouble for kissing or holding hands with your significant other.
 PDAs are considered very offensive in the UAE and many visitors have been arrested and even imprisoned for PDAs.

 5. Friday is holy day

-The UAE is a muslim country.
+The UAE is a Muslim country.
 In this respect, there are a few things that you should know and understand before you visit Dubai with kids.

 First, the weekend is on Friday and Saturday and most Muslims gather for congregational prayers on Fridays.

-Dubai Metro is closed between 1am and 10am on Fridays.
+Dubai Metro is closed between 1 am and 10 am on Fridays.
 Schools are closed and many private enterprises are closed too.
 Some attractions will not open until Friday midday.
 If you are visiting one of the big attractions, such as an amusement park, you will notice a significant increase in the number of visitors early Friday afternoon.

 You should also be aware that Friday nights are very busy, generally.
 Popular destinations, such as The Beach can be more difficult to navigate with a large pram or pusher and there is a higher chance that a small child might get lost.
 Plan accordingly (and write your phone number or hotel number on a bracelet or even on your child’s arm, so that they can be easily located if they do get lost).